 2.55 Boot-Topping Composition ― These are anti-corrosive and antifouling compositions, applied on a load-line area ( air-water interface ) of ships hulls and are usually black in colour.

 2.56 Branched High Polymer ― This polymer is one in which the long chain molecule is not uniformly straight like a pencil, but has branches extending from its trunk.
 The long chain molecule, despite these branches, remains unattached to other similar molecules surrounding it.
-(See also high polymers ).
+(See high polymers ).

 2.57 Break ( of Oils ) ― When certain raw vegetable oils are heated, a mucilaginous product separates then it is said to ‘break’.
 This appears as a hazy suspension which may coagulate into a spawn-like mass.
 The insoluble matter is also referred to as the ‘break’ or ‘mucilage’.